 A couple of weeks ago, Gabe and I headed to the Bear Grylls Adventure in Birmingham, England to try out a range of adrenaline rush activities at the brand new attraction.
-You can find out more information about the new adventure experience run by Merlin Entertainment in my last post here.
+You can find out more information about the new adventure experience run by Merlin Entertainment, including opening times, prices and how to get there, in my last post here.
 As an overview, the Bear Grylls Adventure has several extreme activities consisting of basecamp, a high ropes course, rock climbing, snorkelling or scuba diving, and indoor skydiving.
-It’s designed for ages 15 and above and is perfect for anyone who enjoys adventure days out.
+It’s designed for ages 15 and above and is perfect for anyone who enjoys high adrenaline, adventure days out.
 We participated in Basecamp and the climbing activity.
 To check out all the different tickets visit the Bear Grylls Adventure website.

 In the interest of full disclosure, we were offered the tickets free of charge in exchange for an honest and unbiased review, however, all opinions are my own.

 Basecamp was the first part of our adventure and one that all visitors will participate in.
 If there is only a few of you that go together, you will be grouped with other visitors in a maximum of around 15 people for the duration of basecamp.
 There are four parts to basecamp which have been carefully designed to test your mental and physical abilities and prepare you for any future escapades you may find yourself in!

 I really enjoyed all of the basecamp activities although I did feel like we could have done with a little more time for some of them.
 Some of the sections seemed a little rushed and at one point we did manage to lose our group between tasks so a little more organisation could be needed.
 The staff were on hand to help though and were extremely friendly and I imagine these are just teething problems that will definitely improve in no time at all.

 The Bear Grylls Survival Maze